manicmachine/jpass/README.md

 ## Overview

-JPass is a command-line interface (CLI) written in Swift designed to streamline the administrative experience for interacting with [Jamf Pro's LAPS (Local Administrator Password Solution)](https://www.jamf.com/blog/jamf-pro-laps-manage-local-admin-passwords/).
-Built to reduce the friction of adopting best practices for managing local administrator accounts in Jamf Pro environments.

-Written by Corey Oliphant: A Jamf System Administrator and former Jamf Software Engineer/Technical Support Engineer.
+JPass is a Swift CLI tool that makes managing [Jamf Pro's LAPS (Local Administrator Password Solution)](https://www.jamf.com/blog/jamf-pro-laps-manage-local-admin-passwords/) fast, secure, and scriptable - simplifying the adoption and management of LAPS.
+This allows administrators to quickly view, set, and rotate local admin passwords without needing to navigate the Jamf Pro web interface for common tasks.

 ## Key Features
 ### 🆔 Flexible Identifier Lookups

-Perform lookups using one of several supported identifiers: Jamf Id, computer name, management id, asset tag, bar code, or serial number.
+Perform lookups using one of several supported identifiers: **Jamf Id, computer name, management id, asset tag, bar code, or serial number**.
 If multiple results are returned, admins are prompted to select a specific host before proceeding.

 ### ↩️ Quick & Convenient Password Retrieval